If you are thinking about, or if you have already decided on high-speed wireless Internet service, you should know a few important things about it.

 The wireless Internet industry basically was born in 1985 when the Federal Communications Commission allocated license free radio spectrum for private industry use.
 The purpose of the allocation was to develop an industry that could provide Internet service to areas that had limited or no access to cable, fiber or even a telephone line.
 Wireless Internet is simply microwave radio signals that, when decoded, bring the wonders of the Internet to locations beyond the reach of a physical wire.

 As the industry grew, so did the number of deployed wireless devices and the potential for interference issues grew as well.
-This is particularly noticeable if you have legacy equipment as there is simply more of them in close proximity to each other and the signal is very wide allowing more area for interference.
-Devices using this frequency are other service providers equipment, wireless routers, older model portable telephones, microwave ovens, baby monitors, wireless cameras, etc. If you live close enough to a neighbor with a very strong wireless router, it’s possible the signal coming from their antenna could cause issues with your Internet connection if you also use a wireless router for Internet connectivity.
+This is particularly noticeable if you have legacy equipment.
+The more devices in close proximity to each other the greater the odds there will be interference problems.
+Devices such as other service providers equipment, wireless routers, older model portable telephones, microwave ovens, baby monitors, wireless cameras, etc. can cause problems with your service.
+If you live close enough to a neighbor with a very strong wireless router, it’s possible the power coming from their antenna could cause issues with your Internet connection if you also use a wireless router for Internet connectivity.
 To help minimize issues it is a best practice to place your router in an area away from other broadcasting wireless devices to avoid any signal interruptions.

-Now that you have a basic understanding of how wireless technology works you can make an informed decision if wireless service is right for you.
+Now that you have a basic understanding of how wireless technology works you can make an informed decision whether wireless service is the best choice for you.
+If you would like more detailed information regarding service installation and requirements for service please click here.

 Symplified Wireless Internet